kbergsund/frontend-mod-1-prework/section3/README.md

 - What are two points from the article or video that either resonated with you, or were brand new to you?
 - In which ways do you currently demonstrate a Growth Mindset?
 In which ways do you _not_?
 - What is something you are good at or knowledgeable at now, that you once weren't?
 How did you get those skills/knowledge?
 Was it hard at some point?
+Learning Italian!
+The same as now learning a programming language- time & practice.
+It was definitely hard at many points.
+Even when I was living in Italian speaking it every day (what I would identify as my most fluent), I would look words up and sometimes turn to translator.
+It is the same with Googling and learning programming.

 ## Part B Arrays